bertilmuth/being/README.md

-# being
+# Being
 [![Gitter](https://badges.gitter.im/requirementsascode/community.svg)](https://gitter.im/requirementsascode/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Build Status](https://travis-ci.com/bertilmuth/being.svg?token=c2UbYMyGmqssmcwQYeAn&branch=main)](https://travis-ci.com/bertilmuth/being)

-The goal of being is to maximize developer joy and productivity when building message-driven, event-sourced services.
+The goal of Being is to maximize developer joy and productivity when building message-driven, event-sourced services.

+This is manifested in the following principles:
+* **Reduce cognitive load.** By using a convention-over-configuration approach, Being reduces the number of concepts to learn.
+There's a clear separation between infrastructure and domain logic, enabling you to be productive.
+And whenever possible, the Being API uses POJOs.
+* **Avoid concurrency issues by design.** Even if multiple users access the same aggregate instance, no concurrency issues will occur.
+Instead of relying on optimistic locking, Being manages each aggregate instance as an actor with its own inbox.
+Concurrency issues are avoided before they occur.
+* **Support mutable and immutable aggregates.** You can choose whether you create a new aggregate instance when processing an event, or mutate the existing one.
+Both options are equally simple to implement.
+* **Support fast and isolated behavior tests.** The aggregate behavior can be tested without the underlying framework, using synchronous calls.
+Of course, you can also test the service as a whole, by sending GET and POST requests to it.

 The easiest way to get started is by [cloning a sample project](https://github.com/bertilmuth/being-samples).

 Being is based on the [Lagom framework](https://www.lagomframework.com/).

-# code examples
+# Code examples
 You can find a runnable sample project containing the code [here](https://github.com/bertilmuth/being-samples/tree/main/greetuser).

-## service interface
+## Service interface
 ``` java
 public interface GreetUserService extends AggregateService {
   @Override